afrind/draft-rush/draft-kpugin-rush.md

 QUIC stream, choses starting frame ID and sends `Connect` frame
 {{connect-frame}} over that stream.
 This stream is called the Connect Stream.

-TODO: How does the client choose a frame ID?
+Client free to choose initial frame ID - server upon receiving first frame ID will use as a start of a seqence.

+Client sends `mode of operation` setting in `Connect` frame payload, format of the payload is `TBD`.

-TODO: Can a single connection be used to transfer more than one video simultaneously?
-Or sequentially?
+One connection SHOULD only be used to send one video.

 ## Sending Video Data